motopress/mp-timetable/readme.txt

 * Bug fix: fixed the issue in upcoming events widget when events were not sorted by days.

 = 2.1.1 =
-* Bug fix: fixed the issue with shortcode tempalte
+* Bug fix: fixed the issue with shortcode tempalte.

 = 2.1.0 =
 * Added the ability to override templates in a theme.